The Mazda Kai Concept Could be the Mazdaspeed3 We’ve All Been Waiting For

 Don’t think for a second it doesn’t have a properly powerful stance either.
 Mazda gave the Kai Concept properly flared fenders and wide, aggressive hips.
 These dramatic design cues may be sneaking hints at the next generation of the Mazda3, and we very much hope to see these features make the cut for the production model.

-Advanced Engine Tech In the Mazda Kai Concept
+Advanced Engine Tech In the Mazda Kai Concept Would be Great in a New Mazdaspeed3

 Aside from presenting extreme design language evolved from the Mazda cars we can see on the roads today, the Kai Concept brings a Skyactiv-X engine out to play.
 This innovative piece of technology looks to improve torque by 10-30 percent while reducing consumption and improving efficiency overall by 30 percent.
 In other words, Skyactiv-X with spark controlled compression ignition seeks to make gasoline engines diesel-efficient.
 Mazda isn’t the first company to toy with this idea, but they may be the first to reach promising results in early testing.